Marlen Ochoa-Lopez's funeral Saturday; Murdered woman's baby remains hospitalized

 WATCH: Murdered Pilsen woman's husband shares video of baby taken from womb in hospital

-A spokeswoman for the family said they are grateful for all of the support they has received from the community.
+A spokeswoman for the family said they are grateful for all of the support they have received from the community.

 Her baby boy remains in the hospital on life support.
 Doctors say the baby's brain activity has improved.